-SECTION 3 - THE GENERAL PERMITTED DEVELOPMENT ORDER (GPDO) 2015
+3. THE GENERAL PERMITTED DEVELOPMENT ORDER (GPDO) 2015

-Part 6 to Schedule 2 of the GPDO covers agricultural and forestry permitted development rights.
-This Guide concentrates only on agricultural permitted development rights.

-Some proposals are considered to be 'permitted development' and there is no requirement to secure planning permission from the local authority - see TIP 7, p.
-16. However, in most cases, you will need to submit a 'prior notification' application (sometimes also referred to as a 'prior approval' application) to the local authority.
-This should contain sufficient information for them to reach a decision as to whether the proposal meets the criteria of the relevant section of the GPDO and whether prior approval is required.

-The starting point for any permitted development under Part 6 is that the land must already be in use for agricultural purposes.
+- 3.1 Part 6 to Schedule 2 of the GPDO1 covers agricultural and forestry permitted development rights.
+This Guide concentrates only on agricultural permitted development rights. - 3.2 Some proposals are considered to be 'permitted development' and there is no requirement to secure planning permission from the local authority see TIP 7, p.
+162. However, in most cases, you will need to submit a 'prior notification' application to the local authority.
+This should contain sufficient information for them to reach a decision as to whether the proposal meets the criteria of the relevant section of the GPDO and whether prior approval is required. - 3.3 The starting point for any permitted development under Part 6 is that the land must already be in use for agricultural purposes.